Van-hoa/Simple_Keylogger/README.md

 # Simple_Keylogger

-I juste wrote a imple keylogger for Windows
+I juste wrote a simple keylogger for Windows

 I use pynput to catch user inputs.